tasmota/docs/docs/Zigbee.md

 ----------------

 ## To be document
-`ZbLeave`

-ZbRestore (#9641)

-ZbData

-ZbSend Config and ReadConfig
+ZbSend Config and ReadConfig *-- not available in Tasmota 9.2.0*

-ZbConfig

-Zigbee command ZbUnbind

-ZbBind (experimental) and bug fixes

 `ZbNoAutoBind` is a synonym for [`SetOption110`](Commands.md#setoption110)

-Command SetOption118 1 to move ZbReceived from JSON message and into the subtopic replacing "SENSOR" default (#10353) *-- no relevant difference visible*
+Command SetOption118 1 to move ZbReceived from JSON message and into the subtopic replacing "SENSOR" default (#10353) *-- no relevant difference visible with version Tasmota 9.2.0*

-Command SetOption119 1 to remove the device addr from json payload, can be used with zb_topic_fname where the addr is already known from the topic (#10355) *-- no relevant difference visible*
+Command SetOption119 1 to remove the device addr from json payload, can be used with zb_topic_fname where the addr is already known from the topic (#10355) *-- no relevant difference visible with version Tasmota 9.2.0*